Stars, signs and a path across the Sun

 - On Monday, Mercury passed in front of the Sun over the course of five-and-a-half hours.
 This astronomical event only happens 14 times a century.

 - What do we not know?

 - If there are 12 or 13 signs of the zodiac.
 Just a month ago, NASA released an updated list of the star signs based on changes to Earth’s axis over the past 4,000 years.

 - Mercury completes its orbit of the Sun in just 88 Earth days.

 - Mercury’s orbit usually sails below or above the Sun, so we cannot see it from Earth.

-- An intellectual movement in the 18th century, which placed heavy emphasis on empirical discovery through the scientific method.
+- An intellectual movement in the 18th century, which placed heavy emphasis on explaining the world through science over purely religion.

 - Groups of stars that form recognisable patterns, in the shape of animals, gods, objects or mythological creatures.